Stationary solutions to the stochastic Burgers equation on the line: Introduction

 \subsection{Acknowledgments}

 We are happy to thank Yuri Bakhtin and Konstantin Khanin for generous explanations of their work, and Kevin Yang for productive discussions.
-We are also especially grateful to Yu Gu for pointing out a strengthening of \cref{prop:gamma} that led to an improvement of our main result over the initial version of the paper.
+We are also especially grateful to Yu Gu for pointing out a strengthening of \cref{prop:gamma} that led to an improvement of our main result over the initial version of the paper, and for pointing out an error in an earlier version.
 AD was partially supported by an NSF Graduate Research Fellowship under grant DGE-1147470, CG by the Fannie and John Hertz Foundation and NSF grant DGE-1656518, and LR by NSF grants DMS-1613603 and DMS-1910023, and ONR grant N00014-17-1-2145.